nathanwessel/sport-chirp-frontend/README.md

 # sport-chirp-frontend
-Frontend to show data from Twitter API
+React Frontend to show data from Twitter API